 7. Martin LX1E Little Martin

-Strings: 6 steel Lifespan 2.0 Medium, 92/8 Phosphor Bronze strings.
+|Strings||6 steel Lifespan 2.0 Medium, 92/8 Phosphor Bronze strings.|

 My Review: Coming from one of the oldest and well-established brands, LX1E Little Martin is a pretty good acoustic-electric guitar for everyone who appreciates close to perfect tonal properties in a guitar that is generally smaller in size.
-It is extremely durable and comfortable, while also being simple to play, which improves overall user-experience.
+It is extremely durable and comfortable, while also being simple to play, which improves the overall user-experience.
 Little Martin is very popular amongst the younger population, such as students, because it is easy to simply take it on the trip and play awesome music with your friends.
 Furthermore, due to the Fishman Sonitone pickup, Little Martin will make such sounds, that it can be compared to much larger competitors tapped into amplifiers.

 Build Materials: Different parts of LX1E are built of different materials, which results in the guitar’s ability to produce a wide range of different tones, making it more versatile.
-It features a solid Sitka spruce top side, with the rust stratabond neck that has a shape of the modified low oval.
+It features a solid Sitka spruce top side, with the rust stratabond neck that has the shape of the modified low oval.
 Sides and back are built from mahogany with the HPL pattern.
 Headplate is made of mahogany as well, with the HPL patter, and carefully printed logo.
 Furthermore, there is richlite fingerboard, and the white Corian nut, as well as a bowtie plate made of graphite.
 One-style belly bridge is constructed with the combination of solid Morado and solid east Indian rosewood, while the saddle is white TUSQ.

 Who Will Use This the Most: Martin LX1E is suitable for everyone because it is easy to get into, even if you are just a casual player.
 Apart from that, it offers additional features, that could help you tweak the settings according to your personal preference.